weavechain/spartan/README.md

 ## Spartan

-A Java implementation of Spartan using BLS12-381 or Ristretto.
+A Java implementation of Spartan using BLS12-381 and Ristretto.

 `Spartan` is a high-speed zero-knowledge proof system, a cryptographic primitive that enables a prover to prove a mathematical statement to a verifier without revealing anything besides the validity of the statement.
 This repository provides a Java implementation that implements a zero-knowledge succinct non-interactive argument of knowledge (zkSNARK), which is a type of zero-knowledge proof system with short proofs and fast verification times.